avi-the-coach/retro-on-agileprimero/article-creation-workflow.md

 When Avi says **"I'm ready to commit this article to the site"**, you will:

-### 1. Collect Existing Tags
+### 1. Use Centralized Tags Registry
-- Scan all articles in `_posts/` directory of retro-on-agileprimero repository
+- **DO NOT** scan all articles for tags (this is slow and inefficient)
+- **DO** read the tags registry from: `_data/tags.yml` in the repository
-- Extract and categorize all currently used tags
+- This file contains all available tags with descriptions
-- Present organized tag inventory
+- Use this registry to suggest relevant tags

 ### 2. Tag Analysis & Suggestions
 - Analyze the article content for themes and topics
-- Suggest relevant existing tags from the inventory
+- Suggest relevant existing tags from the `_data/tags.yml` registry
-- Propose new tags if the content covers new areas
+- Propose new tags if the content covers new areas not in registry
 - Present recommendations organized by category:
-  - **Existing tags that fit**: Show relevant current tags
+  - **Existing tags that fit**: Show relevant tags from registry
-  - **New tag suggestions**: Propose additions based on content analysis
+  - **New tag suggestions**: Propose additions for novel content
   - **Category organization**: Group by themes (agile, AI, leadership, etc.)

+### 3. Tag Registry Updates
+- **IMPORTANT**: When adding new tags, update the `_data/tags.yml` file
+- Add new tags with descriptions to the registry
+- This ensures future articles can use these tags efficiently

-### 3. Tag Selection Process
+### 4. Tag Selection Process
 - Present tag options clearly to Avi
 - Explain why each tag is relevant
 - Help Avi make final tag decisions